What’s Going On With the Uber Credit Card?

 As I’ve mentioned in the past, my wife and I really enjoy traveling and have been working to ensure we get to do more of it in the future.
 For that reason, while I’ve ultimately declined past offers, I have been tempted to try a branded credit card with the likes of Delta or Hilton.
 Alas these options never seemed to make much sense to me.
-On the contrary, the three points per dollar that this Uber Visa entitles me to when booking flights or hotels compliments my wanderlust nicely.
+On the contrary, the three points per dollar that this Uber Credit Card offers when booking flights or hotels compliments such wanderlust nicely (even if those points are ultimately redeemed in Uber credits).
 There’s also another bonus this card holds for travel enthusiasts, but we’ll discuss that more in a moment.

 1% on everything else

-Although the above three categories cover a lot of spending ground, there are plenty of purchases that don’t fall under any of these umbrellas.
-As a catch-all, the Uber Visa offers one point per dollar for pretty much everything else you buy.
-Considering this is what my Discover card mostly offers (aside from those rotating 5% categories), this really rounds out the rewards lineup nicely.
+Although the above categories cover a good amount of spending ground, there are plenty of purchases that don’t fall under any of these umbrellas.
+As a catch-all, the Uber Credit Card offers one point per dollar for pretty much everything else you buy.
+Considering this is what my Discover card mostly offers (aside from those rotating 5% categories), this really rounds out the rewards lineup relatively nicely.

 No annual fee